emissary-ingress/emissary/charts/emissary-ingress/CONTRIBUTING.md

 ## Testing

-The `ci/` directory contains scripts that will be run on PRs to `master`.
+The `ci.in` directory contains scripts that will be run on PRs to `master`.

 - `make chart-test` run from this directory will run the chart tests.